lagom/lagom/docs/manual/scala/guide/broker/MessageBrokerApi.md

 }
 ```

-You can do that using [Json transformers](https://www.playframework.com/documentation/2.5.x/ScalaJsonTransformers#Case-5:-Put-a-given-value-in-a-new-branch) provided by Play Json:
+You can do that using [Play JSON transformers](https://www.playframework.com/documentation/2.5.x/ScalaJsonTransformers#Case-5:-Put-a-given-value-in-a-new-branch):

 @[polymorphic-play-json](code/docs/mb/BlogPostService.scala)

 This approach has an added maintenance cost.
-Fortunately there are libraries that expand Play Json features and provide support for algebraic data type serialization.
+Fortunately there are libraries that expand Play JSON features and provide support for algebraic data type serialization.
 For example: [Play JSON Derived Codecs](https://github.com/julienrf/play-json-derived-codecs).